 Air toxics were measured at levels that posed adverse health effects.
 These health effects include, but are not limited to, increased cancer risk, respiratory, and developmental effects.

-Increasingly, our air quality monitoring program is moving towards local, short-term studies that inform on a very local scale what air quality is like in communities with specific impacts (for example, communities located near major roadways).
-These studies, often using new sensor technology, are available on our website in the "Library" section.
+Increasingly, our air quality monitoring program is moving towards local, short-term studies that inform on a local scale what air quality is like in communities with specific impacts (for example, communities located near major roadways).